What inspires a young woman at 25 to think she could start a national ministry for people with chronic illness?

 Surely she couldn’t be the only one who lived with daily chronic pain, and believed in the Lord–and still wasn’t healed, right?

-Right!
-Since 1996 Rest Ministries has reached hundreds of thousands of people–over 80,000 to the web site alone each month.
+Since then Rest Ministries has reached hundreds of thousands of people–over 80,000 to the web site alone each month.
 And it continues to grow through the help of our volunteers who keep it going every day.
 And we are honored to be an affiliate ministry with Joni and Friends International Disability Ministry, the ministry of Joni Eareckson Tada.
 [Read about how this came to be.]

 We invite you to watch our 5-minute video to learn more about how Lisa began this ministry, what is does now, and how our HopeKeepers groups work.